ChileBob/Zatsuma/README.md

 - The customer scans a payment QRcode with their wallet
 - Simple messaging between sales staff
 - Can receive feedback from customers via memos (ie: visitors book, tips, etc)
-- Designed for Zcash (ZEC), both transparent and shielded ...also supports Bitcoin (BTC) on-chain & Lightning Network ...also Ycash (YEC), transparent and shielded
+- Designed for Zcash (ZEC), also supports Ycash (YEC) & Bitcoin (BTC) on-chain & via Lightning Network

 This project has been funded via ZF Grants (https://grants.zfnd.org) - thanks to the Zcash Foundation (https://zfnd.org)